awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-filterrule.md

 # AWS::DataSync::Task FilterRule<a name="aws-properties-datasync-task-filterrule"></a>

-Specifies which files, folders and objects to include or exclude when transferring files from source to destination\.
+Specifies which files, folders, and objects to include or exclude when transferring files from source to destination\.

 ## Syntax<a name="aws-properties-datasync-task-filterrule-syntax"></a>